 After recent discussions between Twitter’s board of directors and tech billionaire Elon Musk, Twitter is experiencing renewed relevancy.
-Musk is seeking to purchase Twitter in an attempt to lift platform restrictions on free speech and broaden technological transparency.
+Musk is seeking to purchase Twitter to lift platform restrictions on free speech and broaden technological transparency.
 However, Musk’s new vision for the social giant has created cause for concern and new barriers to acquisition.
-Continue reading to learn why Musk and Twitter are at odds with each other and the implications for the social media platform if acquired by Musk.
+Continue reading to learn why Musk and Twitter are at odds and the implications for the social media platform if acquired by Musk.

 Twitter vs. Elon Musk April Recap